siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/RAMSourceConfig/overview.md

 #### Version 3

-* When an error occurs looking for files for a version, the import will fail and the version will be cleaned up in UrbanCode Deploy.
+* When an error occurs looking for files for a version, the import will fail and the version will be cleaned up in DevOps Deploy.
 Fixes APAR PI43548

 #### Version 2